d3rp3tt3/cv_project/README.md

 ## Project Goals

 This project aims to create a simple application to assist patients with identifying their medications by taking a photo and sharing it in a web app.
+The web app will determine what a pill's name is by using a neural network trained on over 1,000 reference images of prescription tablets and capsules.

 ## Methodology